 The program is led by The Honourable Robert Hill, Adjunct Professor in Sustainability at the US Studies Centre, former Minister for the Environment and former Ambassador to the United Nations.

-The Dow Sustainability Program will be advised by a group of international experts and will leverage the considerable academic resources in the agricultural, environmental, life and physical sciences of the University of Sydney and other universities in Australia and the US.
+The Dow Sustainability Program is advised by a group of international experts and leverages the considerable academic resources in the agricultural, environmental, life and physical sciences of the University of Sydney and other universities in Australia and the US.

 Australia — United States Climate, Energy and Water Nexus Project